 Number Of Runs Scored Per Inning

-Just right of the team names, you’ll see a long section of numbers.
+You’ll see a long section of numbers just right of the team names.
 This is the runs scored per innings.
 Typically the longest part of the scoreboard, with anywhere between 3 to 9 innings long.

-To read this scoreboard section, you must look at the sequential numbers, often from 1-9.
+To read this scoreboard section, you must look at the sequential numbers from 1-9.
 Each of these represents the individual innings of the game.

-Just below each inning, there are additional numbers.
+Just below each inning, there are different numbers.
 This is where the number of half-innings for each team is shown.

-So, for example, if the number 4 is listed for the visiting team and just under it the number 6, it means the visitors scored 4 runs, and they are in the 6th inning.
-This section is also responsible for showing you what inning the game is in.
+So, for example, if the number 4 is listed for the visiting team and just under it the number 6, it means the visitors scored four runs, and the home team scored six runs.
+This section also shows you what inning the game is in.

 Another example is if there is a blank space under the 4 column, this would mean that the bottom of the fourth inning has not started.